Skip to Content

 If you want tradition and class, then The Langham is where you should head.
 It was the first hotel in London to serve afternoon tea in 1865 and is still regarded as one of the best places for afternoon tea in London.

-The knowledgeable staff will walk you through the extensive tea and food menu, recommending certain well-paired options from their selection of seasonal ingredients.
+The knowledgeable staff will walk you through the extensive tea and food menu (overseen by Michel Roux Jr), recommending well-paired options from their selection of seasonal ingredients.
 Sandwiches and scones are served on silver platters in their famous Palm Court, where the whole tradition began in the 1800s.
-It’s a truly luxurious experience and where you can enjoy the original tradition.

 Afternoon Tea at Corinthia Hotel